Sanika112004/Chatbot-for-Emotional-Support-/README.md

 - **JavaScript** - Core chatbot logic, PDF text extraction, keyword matching
 - **[PDF.js](https://mozilla.github.io/pdf.js/)** - Used to load and read content from the emotional support PDF

+## 📸 Preview

+Chatbot Screenshot: (./Screenshot(703).png)

+This chatbot provides emotional support using responses from a PDF file.

 ## 📄 How It Works

 1. The chatbot loads a structured emotional support PDF (`Emo_Supp_Guide.pdf`) using PDF.js.